alexey1607/scalyr-community/guides/zen-and-the-art-of-system-monitoring.md

-# Zen and the Art of Server Monitoring
+# Zen and the Art of System Monitoring

-Server and application monitoring is an essential but often-overlooked part of production software deployment - it's as critical as security, but rarely given the same attention.
+System monitoring is an essential but often-overlooked part of production software deployment - it's as critical as security, but rarely given the same attention.

 By overlooked, we don't necessarily mean ignored - even novice operations folks know that monitoring is needed, and most environments do have some basic alarms in place (even if it's the sales department screaming "The website's down!" - effective, but perhaps not optimal.)